mariopineda/drpineda.ca/_posts/2014-02-16-Robots-in-primary-grade-mathematics.md

 <dt>Visualization</dt>
 <dd>
-Being able to visualize the mathematical concepts as physical manifestations in their environment is a powerful experience and gives students a sense of ownership that is difficult to achieve when doing the traditional mathematics problems with a paper and pen out of the textbook.
-Being able to see the results of their mathematical thinking assists students in processing information, making connections and solving problems.
+Being able to visualize the mathematical concepts as physical manifestations in their environment is a powerful experience and gives students a sense of ownership that is difficult to achieve when taking the traditional paper, pen and textbook approach to studying mathematics.
+Being able to experience the results of their mathematical thinking assists students in processing information, making connections and solving problems.
 </dd>

 </dl>

+<h2>References</h2>
 <p>Sawada, D. 1984.
 Computer power in primary grades: Mathematics with Big Trak.
 The Arithmetic Teacher</p>

+<h2>Post-script</h2>
+The Arithmetic Teacher was published by the <a href="http://www.nctm.org/">National Council of teachers of Mathematics</a> between 1954-1994 and was a precursor journal to the journals Teaching Children Mathematics and Mathematics Teaching in the Middle School (Tunis, 2994).

 <p>Tunis, H.B.
 1994.
 A Tribute to the "Arithmetic Teacher".
 The Arithmetic Teacher 41(9):512.
 (URL: <a href="http://www.jstor.org.login.ezproxy.library.ualberta.ca/stable/41196095">http://www.jstor.org.login.ezproxy.library.ualberta.ca/stable/41196095</a>.
 Accessed on February 16, 2014)</p>

-Note: The Arithmetic Teacher was published by the <a href="http://www.nctm.org/">National Council of teachers of Mathematics</a> between 1954-1994 and was a precursor journal to the journals Teaching Children Mathematics and Mathematics Teaching in the Middle School (Tunis, 2994).